Hello & welcome.

-Besides a fast speed, image optimization will also improve your SEO scores.
+Besides a fast page speed, image optimization will improve your SEO scores.

 High-quality images, correctly optimized, can improve the quality of your site immensely and encourage more engagement with your users.

-Not only will this give the search engines an idea of what your page or website is about, but it will also make it easier for people to find your site.
+Not only will this give the search engines an idea of what your website is all about, but it will also make it easier for people to find it.

-A website with well-written content, good images that are optimized has a good chance of ranking high on Google, earn shares on Social Media, and maybe even earn backlinks from others.
-All of these points will contribute to build up your site’s domain authority and increase your traffic.
+A website with well-written content, good-quality & optimized images gives you a good chance to have a high ranking on Google, earn shares on Social Media, and maybe even earn backlinks from others.

-The points mentioned above are just a few important reasons why you shouldn’t neglect image optimization.
-At the same time – image optimization alone won’t guarantee you fast site speed performance & great user experience.
+At the same time, you should be aware that image optimization alone is not a guarantee for fast site speed performance & great user experience.

 2.3 User Experience

-By optimizing your images you are not only improving your SEO but also improving the user experience on your site.
-“You get two birs with one stone”.
+By optimizing your images you are not only improving your SEO but also improving the user experience on your website.

 3. Optimizing Images for Web Performance